 Fostering Diversity is at the Heart of NYU Shanghai’s Mission

-Vice-Chancellor Lehman on Affirmative Action ruling and the need to break down stereotypes
+Vice-Chancellor Lehman on Affirmative Action ruling and the need to break down stereotypes.

 When the U.S. Supreme Court struck down the affirmative action programs at universities, vaguely altering the precedence of admissions for incoming students, the ruling resulted in widespread dissent and social unrest in various U.S. states.